-Figure 6: Revised plans - cross section and mezzanine/level 1 (GFA highlighted in pink)
+Figure 5: Proposed modified plans - cross section and mezzanine/level 1 (GFA highlighted in blue)

-As illustrated above, the infilling of the void space results in the loss of the double height (approximately 6.2m) component of the commercial space.
-The double height commercial space was an important element of the original proposal as it enabled functionality and flexibility for future uses by providing an internal height that could accommodate a mix of medium to large format businesses and emerging light industries in accordance with the E3 zone objectives, discussed further below.

-The modified proposal results in the entirety of the commercial space having floor to ceiling heights of 3.1m on the ground floor and 2.8m on the first floor which fails to achieve the minimum 3.3m ceiling height requirement of the Apartment Design Guide and significantly limits the nature of businesses capable of operating at the site.
-It appears an intent of the additional commercial floorspace is to offset the increase in apartment sizes whilst maintaining compliance with Section 6.22 of the IWLEP 2022, which requires not less than 60% of the total gross floor area being used for non-residential purposes.
+As illustrated above, the infilling of the void space with residential apartments results in the removal of the double height (approximately 6.2m) component of the commercial space.
+The double height commercial space was an important element of the original proposal as it enabled flexibility for future uses by providing an internal height that could accommodate a mix of medium to large format businesses and emerging light industries in accordance with the E3 zone objectives.
+The modified proposal results in the entirety of the commercial space having floor to ceiling heights of 3.1m on the ground floor and 2.8m on the first floor which significantly limit the nature of businesses capable of operating at the site.
 Furthermore, the infill of the void results in a floor depth of up to 29m which is detrimental to amenity and viability of both the ground floor and first floor commercial spaces.
 As such, it is considered that this modification changes a significant material feature and essential component of the original consent and if proposed as part of the originally approved DA would likely have resulted in a refusal.